-In Sage X3, data import can be carried out in multiple cases, the most common being during the migration of master data, transactions from another system before going into production, and also to globally update certain groups of data.
-In this entry, we will show you how to import such data.
+In Sage X3, the import of data can be given for multiple cases, the most common are usually during the migration of master data, transactions from another system before going to production and also to globally update certain groups of data.
+In this post, we will show you how to import such data.

-In Sage X3 we must take into account two important aspects to import data, you can create new records or also make the update of the same.
+In sage x3 We must take into account two important aspects to import data: new records can be created or they can also be updated.
 The system will try to load the record through its identification code before creating it.
-If it finds it it will update it and if it does not it will create it.
+If it finds it, it will update it and if not, it will create it.

-You can enable or disable the option in the template from: Parameterization > Usage > Imports /Exports
+You can enable or disable the option in the template from: Parameterization > Use > Imports /Exports

 We will start from something very basic, we will import the various accounts (GESGAC function)